mark-obeirne/esports-dictionary/README.md

 * Attempt to navigate directly to the edit definition page for a term while logged out.
 Ensure that the user is redirected to the homepage and a flash message appears informing them to log in to edit a definition.

 #### Delete Term
-1. On the Dictionary page, find a term submitted by own username and click the edit button.
+1. On the Dictionary page, find a term submitted by own username and click the delete button.
 Ensure that the modal pops up correctly.
 2. On the resulting modal, click the cancel button to close the modal.
 3. Reopen the delete button.
 Click the X in the top right corner of the modal to close it.
 4. Open the modal one more time and click Delete